velsmika/ICT4D/README.md

 The image above can be explained in terms of actors who interact with eachother and value objects.

 ACTORS:
 Farmers: Primary users who buy, sell, and exchange seeds.
 Application Creators: Responsible for the development, deployment, and maintenance of the AfrICereal application.
---ADD TEXT HERE--
+Certification agency: Not currently implemented, responsible for certifying farmer's seeds.
+Application: Provides service to farmers, serviced by developers, conncets farmers with certification agencies.

 VALUE EXCHANGES:
 Farmers: Exchange seeds among each other and share information regarding seed types, prices, and availability.
 They use the application to access these exchanges and communicate.
+They pay the developers via the application.
+They provide seeds to the agencies.
 Application Creators: Provide a digital platform (AfrICereal) facilitating the exchange and communication among farmers.
---ADD TEXT HERE--
+Receive payments via the application from the farmers.
+Certification agency: receive seeds from the farmers and return the certified seeds.

 VALUE OBJECTS:
 Seeds: Different types like sorgho, millet, and petit mil.